Ignatius Ganago

-Ignatius Ganago (born 16 February 1999) is a Cameroonian professional footballer who plays as a forward for Ligue 1 club Nantes and the Cameroon national team.
+Ignatius Ganago (born 16 February 1999) is a Cameroonian professional footballer who plays as a forward for Major League Soccer club New England Revolution, on loan from Ligue 1 club Nantes and the Cameroon national team.

 Club career

 Early career

 Ganago was part of the EFCB junior academy in Cameroon before joining Nice in 2017.

 Nice

 Ganago made his professional debut for Nice in a 4–0 Ligue 1 win against Monaco on 9 September 2017, coming on for Mario Balotelli in the 74th minute, during which he also scored his first goal for the club.

 Lens

 On 10 July 2020, Ganago signed for newly promoted Ligue 1 club Lens.

 Nantes

 On 1 September 2022, the last day of the 2022 summer transfer window, Ganago moved to Lens' league rivals Nantes on a four-year contract.
 The transfer fee paid to Lens was reported as €3.5 million excluding bonuses.

+New England Revolution

+On 10 January 2025, it was announced that Ganago would be joining New England Revolution in Major League Soccer on a six-month loan with an option to purchase, and the potential to extend the loan by six additional months if playing-time conditions are met.
+Ganago made his MLS debut, and recorded his first start for the Revolution, in the 2025 season opener, a 0–0 draw against Nashville SC on 22 February.
+He scored his first Revolution goal, and recorded his first Revolution assist, on 19 April against NYCFC.
+He subsequently received MLS Team of the Matchday honors for week 9.

 International career

 Ganago debuted for the senior Cameroon national team in a friendly 0–0 tie with Tunisia on 12 October 2019.
 Later that month his club Nice refused to release him for the Under-23 AFCON tournament.